aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 If you just finished [Adding the Database Encryption SDK](../exercise-1), you are all set.

-If you aren't sure, or want to catch up, jump into the `exercise-1` directory for the language you are using:.
+If you aren't sure, or want to catch up, jump into the `exercise-1` directory for the language you are using:

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}